 If you’re planning on cutting more than just wood with your bandsaw, the only really respectable choice is one which has variable speeds.
 Plastics will burn if the saw runs too quickly and metals will completely ruin your blade if your saw is pushing too many feet/minute.

 Make sure that you carefully consider how much space the saw has and what kind of projects you intend to complete with your new tool.
 If there’s not enough space to work with, then you’re pretty much out of luck.
-Most saws under $500 will be more suitable for hobbyist and artistic uses rather than production runs of heavy materials, but you’ll find you can do a pretty surprising amount of work on a limited bench.
+Most inexpensive saws will be more suitable for hobbyist and artistic uses rather than production runs of heavy materials, but you’ll find you can do a pretty surprising amount of work on a limited bench.

 One of the best ways to go about figuring this out is to come up with a few projects that you’re intending to use and measure out the amount of materials you’ll need.
 Too wide is definitely a no-go, but with some precautions you can use considerably more length than is available on the table for some models, depending on how the saw blade is mounted.